What Is a Duvet & How To Choose The Right Duvet Insert

 You may have seen “fill weight” and “fill power” used to describe down or other types of filling.
 A fill power score indicates how fluffy a down filling is on a scale of 300-900, with 900 being the highest quality.
 A high number means high-quality insulation, with 600 and upwards typically denoting a high-quality option.

 Fill weight tells you how heavy a down filling is, but it’s less reliable for measuring warmth.
-You can use fill weight to find your preferred density, but fill power is better for determining the quality of a duvet’s insulation.
+You can use fill weight to find your preferred density, but fill power is better for determining the quality of a blanket’s insulation.

-A high-quality filling lets you enjoy a duvet year-round.
+A high-quality filling lets you enjoy a duvet or comforter year-round.
 Purple’s TempBalance™ Duvet uses a special temperature-regulating material for this purpose.
 Our down alternative provides all the comfort and convenience you need for a good night’s sleep.

 Duvet covers and inserts have a reputation for moving around, but this shouldn’t happen if you secure them.
 The best duvet inserts allow you to secure the duvet covers and inserts at each corner.